 St. Paul's Childhood Center (SPCC) is a non-profit child development center sponsored by St. Paul's United Church of Christ (http://www.spucconsummit.org/cms/), founded September 4, 1970.
-SPCC serves children six weeks to twelve years old (Before and After School Program and Summer School Age Program), in the beautiful and historic Summit-Grand Avenue neighborhood.
-SPCC is a voluntary participant of the Parent Aware rating system and is a four star (out of four) center as well as a NECPA accredited center.
+SPCC serves children six weeks to twelve years old (Summer School Age Program), in the beautiful and historic Summit-Grand Avenue neighborhood.
+SPCC voluntarily participates in the Parent Aware rating system and is a four star (out of four) center as well as a NECPA (National Early Childhood Program Accreditation) accredited center.
 Our playground is one of five in Minnesota to be certified as a Nature Explore Classroom.
 The mission of SPCC is to provide the community with a safe, engaging environment for early learning that fosters physical, cognitive, social/emotional development, as well as promotes a positive sense of individuality through a community-inclusive, child-interactive, arts infused emergent curriculum.

 Our facility includes spacious classrooms full of natural light, a superb large muscle room, an art studio, a playground with a whimsical playhouse, and a nurturing staff dedicated to the field of early childhood education.

-As we are in the midst of a polar vortex, please make sure your child has outside gear and a cubby stocked with weather appropriate clothes (snow pants, hats, boots and mittens)!
-Please let us know if you need help providing your child with winter wear, we can help!
+As we vacillate between a polar vortex, rapid thaw, and spring rain, please make sure your child has outside gear and a cubby stocked with weather appropriate clothes (snow pants, hats, winter boots mittens, weather appropriate jacket and rain boots, if you have those)!
+Please let us know if you need help providing your child with outdoor wear, we can help!